nodejs/package-maintenance/pilots/SURVEY.md

 + What type of automation could help you?
 + What are the most frequent problems?
 + What would you like to do to us?
++ What problems are due to your dependencies?
++ Are your dependencies need of help?
++ Do you have to contribute to your dependencies?
+Do you establish a good communication channel?

 This list may change in order to adapt for specific use cases.